ychuang6/sams-documentation/source/installation.rst

 Executable Software Dependencies
 --------------------------------
-The following software are needed to work with the SAMS pipeline:
+The following software are needed to operate the SAMS pipeline:

 	* AFNI_ - Analysis of Functional NeuroImages
 	* Analyze_- Analyze 12.0